Welcome to:

 This site has been created to inform you about:

 The previously Defra funded peatland project BD5104 'Restoration of blanket bog vegetation for biodiversity, carbon sequestration and water regulation'.
-The project's Phase 1 initially ran from 2011 to 2017 with Phase 2 now under way until 2022 (i.e. another 5 years).
+The project's Phase 1 initially ran from 2011 to 2017 with Phase 2 until 2022 and Phase 3 currently unit the end of 2027 (i.e. another 2 years).

 The final 5-year Defra report is available here.